 Disciplinary files are considered educational records and cannot be provided to outside parties without the student’s permission.
 However, some employers and graduate and professional schools require that applicants authorize the release of their disciplinary records in order to be considered for employment or admission.
 A Release Authorization Form (PDF) is required to release a student’s disciplinary file.

 The files maintained by the Office of Student Conduct are separate from transcripts, which are maintained by the University Registrar.
 If a student is suspended or expelled for a disciplinary infraction, that sanction will be noted on his or her transcript.
 A suspension is noted only during the suspension period; once the suspension has been served, the notation is removed from the transcript.
 Expulsions are permanently noted, except in certain cases where clemency has been granted (see below).

 Transcript notations indicate only the sanction; they contain no detailed information about the complaint or the charges.

 Requesting Disciplinary Records

-A student may request a copy of his or her disciplinary record or request that the record be provided to a third party by completing a release authorization form.
-The completed form should be emailed to Dijha Allen at Dijha@echo.rutgers.edu, faxed to 732-932-4154, or mailed to:
+A student may request a copy of his or her disciplinary record or request that the record be provided to a third party by completing a Release Authorization Form (PDF).
+The completed form should be emailed to Case Manager Dijha Allen at Dijha@echo.rutgers.edu, faxed to 732-932-4154, or mailed to: